lucytheboss/lucytheboss/README.md

 # Hi, I'm Lucy 👋
 **Behavioral UX Researcher | Psychology + Data Science + Creative Tech**

-I'm an undergraduate student majoring in **Psychology & English Literature**,
+I'm an undergraduate student majoring in **Psychology & English Literature & Technoglogy-Art**,
 with strong interests in **UX research, human behavior, product analytics, and data-driven design**.

 I work at the intersection of: